 (3) The Crown is relieved of any liability that it might otherwise have had for any act or omission, as described in subsection (2), by a statutory manager.

-[Section 11 amended by No. 36 of 2012 s.
+[Section 11 amended: No. 36 of 2012 s.
 6.]

 11A.
 Information officially obtained to be confidential